M-1 Visa/Status – Vocational Student

 The M-2 derivative status will be available to spouses and children of M-1 visa holders.
 As such, spouses and children may accompany M-1 visa holders into and remain in the United States.
 Children will only be eligible if they are unmarried and under the age of 21.

-At the William Jang, PLLC, our Austin immigration lawyers will charge the following in attorney’s fees to help you complete and file your application in the U.S. with the United States Citizenship and Immigration Services (USCIS) (please take a moment to look at the disclaimer at the top of this page), in addition to the filing fee that is currently charged by the USCIS:
+At the Law Office of William Jang, PLLC, our Austin immigration lawyers will charge the following in attorney’s fees to help you complete and file your application in the U.S. with the United States Citizenship and Immigration Services (USCIS) (please take a moment to look at the disclaimer at the top of this page), in addition to the filing fee that is currently charged by the USCIS:

 - $1,000 in attorney’s fees to work through the non-immigration application